Diary of a Quilter - a quilt blog

 How to choose the perfect sewing machine for any buget

-I've also got suggestions if you're looking for the right sewing machine for your budget and needs.
+I've also got suggestions on choosing the right sewing machine for your budget and needs - everything from looking for an entry level machine to your next upgrade.

 And I've got more tips for machine quilting straight line quilting tips including bobbins, stitch length and other machine accessories here.